UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Composting Options for Renters and Small Spaces

-If you don’t have a backyard, you can still participate in the waste reduction cycle.
-Renters or apartment dwellers can collect food scraps in a countertop or under-sink caddy and drop them off at a municipal composting site or local farmers market.
-Some cities even offer curbside organic waste collection.
-If you prefer to manage the process yourself, consider an indoor worm composting bin (vermicomposting), which is compact, odor-free, and perfect for turning small amounts of food scraps into rich soil.
+If you don’t have a backyard, you can still participate in the organic waste reduction cycle to complement your daily recycling routine.
+Renters or apartment dwellers can easily collect food scraps in a countertop or under-sink caddy and drop them off at a designated municipal composting site or local farmers market.
+Some progressive cities even offer convenient curbside organic waste collection.
+If you prefer to manage the entire process yourself, consider an indoor worm composting bin (vermicomposting), which is compact, completely odor-free, and perfect for turning small amounts of daily food scraps into incredibly rich soil.

 Quick Spring Compost Troubleshooting Guide

-Even the most experienced gardeners run into issues when refreshing their piles.
-If your bin isn’t behaving properly this spring, use this quick troubleshooting table to get it back on track.
+Even the most experienced gardeners run into occasional issues when executing their spring compost maintenance.
+The transition from freezing temperatures to wet, warmer days often disrupts the delicate ecosystem inside your bin.
+If your pile isn’t behaving properly this spring, simply use this quick troubleshooting table to diagnose the problem and get the decomposition process back on track.

 ProblemLikely CauseWhat to Do